oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 object.

-For example, using the digest of the array element Disclosure created above, the Issuer could create the following SD-JWT payload to make the second element of the `nationalities` array selectively disclosable:
+For example, using the digest of the array element Disclosure created above, the Issuer could create the following SD-JWT input claim set to make the second element of the `nationalities` array selectively disclosable:

 ```json